Samiingcreeper/InvinCal/README.md

 This caculator can evaluate expressions.
 You may also create functions and constants.

+The latest version is InvinCal - Recursive Definition Detection

 Inputting Expression:   3 + 4 * factorial(5)

 Creating Custom Function:         f(x) --> x * x * x